Harmonic based model predictive control for set-point tracking: Introduction

 In this paper we present an MPC formulation which we call \textit{harmonic based model predictive control for tracking} and label by \textit{HMPC}.
 This formulation, which was initially introduced in \cite{Krupa_CDC_19}, is of particular interest when dealing with short prediction horizons, as might be the case when working with embedded systems.
 As shown in the preliminary results \cite{Krupa_CDC_19}, it attains even greater domains of attraction than MPCT or other standard MPC controllers.
-Additionally, as we shown and discuss in this paper by means of a case study using a ball and plate system, the HMPC controller can show a significant performance improvement when the prediction horizon is small.
+Additionally, as we show and discuss in this paper by means of a case study using a ball and plate system, the HMPC controller can show a significant performance improvement when the prediction horizon is small.
 The improvement can be particularly significant for systems with integrator states and/or systems subject to slew rate constraints on its inputs, as is often the case with robotic and mechatronic systems.

 The idea behind this formulation is to substitute the artificial reference of the MPCT formulation by an \textit{artificial harmonic reference}, i.e. a periodic reference signal that is composed of a sine term, a cosine term and a constant.
 The inclusion of this artificial harmonic reference is heavily influenced by the extensions of the MPCT formulation to tracking periodic references \cite{Limon_MPCTP_2016, Kohler_NMPC_18}.
-However, in this case, the reference to be tracked is a (piecewise) constant set-point.
+However, in this case, even though the artificial reference used is periodic, the reference to be tracked is a (piecewise) constant set-point, instead of a periodic one.

+Periodic MPC for tracking formulations, such as the ones cited in the previous paragraph, or, for instance, \cite{Broomhead_A_2015}, are used to track a generic periodic reference signal with period $T$ by using an artificial reference which is also defined as a generic periodic signal of period $T$, during which the system dynamics and constraints must be imposed.
+This may lead to a large number of constraints in the optimization problem if the period $T$ is long.
+These formulations can also be used for tracking constant set-points, where in this case, the period $T$ can be selected as any positive integer.
+Choosing $T$ greater than one sample time would only be of interest if it provides an improvement in the performance and/or domain of attraction of the controller.
+However, doing so would result in an increase in the number of constraints of the optimization problem.

+The motivation behind the use of a \textit{harmonic} artificial reference, is that \textit{(i)} indeed, the performance and/or domain of attraction when tracking a constant set-point can be improved by using a periodic artificial reference with a period larger than one sample time, as we show in this paper, and \textit{(ii)} that the system dynamics and constraints can be imposed on it by means of the addition of a small amount of constraints to the optimization problem, the number of which does not depend on the prediction horizon of the controller nor on the period of the harmonic signal.
+Therefore, its period can be selected to attain the desired performance and/or domain of attraction without affecting the complexity of the optimization problem.